dangeredwolf/PlatformInfo/README.md

 * Manually specifying a user agent to use instead of fetching the user's

 ## How to use it?
-You can use `PlatformInfoStandalone.js` as a standlone JavaScript file, or `PlatformInfo.js` to integrate it as a module with your ES6 code, including build systems like Webpack and Rollup.
+You can use `PlatformInfoStandalone.js` as a standlone JavaScript file, or `PlatformInfo.js` to integrate it as an ES module with build systems like Webpack and Rollup.

 ```
 import { PlatformInfo } from "PlatformInfo.js";